 Artist-led dates need to be sortable A-Z by leader’s surname, e.g., Smith, John.
 DON’T PUT JOHN SMITH!
 If no leader, give band name, eg, Weather Report.
 Leave out generics such as quartet, quintet etc.

 Make All Words Initial Caps – like that.

 If no label or number, give artist URL.

 Non-expiring one-click free stream – not Spotify or any other subscription service.
 Downloads are not so good – the extra steps required will discourage quick sampling – but they’re ok if no stream (e.g. Bandcamp, SoundCloud) is available.
 These streams are to help reviewers decide, but may be used also for actual review.
-However, many reviewers will require a hard copy to review and as per my first paragraph I will advise if so.
+However, most reviewers will require a hard copy to review.
 Please note that review material is non-returnable.
 See terms and conditions.